Well in the past I have used these sites MANY times to get cheap Disney World hotel rooms and have even stayed at a Disney resort for $48/night.

 Now here are all of my Priceline Disney World tips and tricks to help you save money on your Disney vacation!

 The strategy is much the same on Priceline – search within Orlando, then narrow results to the areas Walt Disney World – Disney Springs and Walt Disney World – Bonnet Creek.

-Disney hotels are NOT listed as having an airport shuttle on Priceline, so it’s a little harder to narrow your results.
-I was about 90% confident the hotel I was booking was one of the Port Orleans resorts since it matched the result on Hotwire that confirmed Port Orleans Riverside and the description of the hotel mentioned a “Southern” theme.
+I was about 95% confident the hotel I was booking was one of the Port Orleans resorts since it matched the result on Hotwire that confirmed Port Orleans Riverside.

 I booked it and thankfully I was right!
 Above is my receipt for two nights at Port Orleans Riverside for $233 total – the rack rate for my room was $272/night, or $544 total, a 57% savings.

 I luckily had a 10% off a Express Hotel booking in my inbox because I recently signed up for the Priceline email newsletter.
 It saved me an additional $20 so I’m glad I saved the email!